-Ceramic Sculpture 1, Art 3764C Instructor: Nan Smith; Professor

-Project 1/Grade Sheet Name

-Description of Artwork:
+Ceramic Sculpture 1, Art 3764C Instructor: Nan Smith; Professor Project 1/Grade Sheet Name \\\\\ Description of Artwork:

 Criterion: Evaluated - Grades for -

-Research and pre-planning Quality and development of FINAL CUMULATIVE

-the idea through sketches GRADE FOR
+Research and pre-planning Quality and development of the idea through sketches and maguette FINAL CUMULATIVE GRADE FOR

-and maquette PROJECT 1

-Concept Personalization and Average of all criterion
+Concept Personalization and PROJECT 1 Average of all criterion

 originality or project theme, is:

 how well was the concept

-translated through design
+translated through design and aesthetics

-and aesthetics

 Form Development The visual strength of the

-three dimensional form as a
+1 om Development three dimensional form as a

 sculpture or sculpture

 vignette, how well the form

 was composed and worked

 in the round

 Surface/Texture How well the surface texture

 was handled,/how well the

 surface modeling was

 developed or articulated

 Crafting and finish How well was the form built

-considering appropriate wall
+- considering appropriate wall

 thickness for scale, detailing

 of edges; the way the form

 stands

 Degree of Difficulty/Success How challenging was it to

-5 build the sculpture in terms
+build the sculpture in terms

 of form type, scale,

 structural design and

 techniques used.
 Balanced

 again the successful

-production of the end

-product the sculpture.
+production of the end product the sculpture.

 Was the project completed for the Points off if not.

 greenware critique?
+Foints on in not.

-Glaze and Underglaze testing How many tests were done;
+Glaze and Underglaze testing How many tests were done; -

-5 5 on tiles and maquette
+0.0 10 0.000 0.000 0.000 0.000 on tiles and maguette

 possibly of other forms.

 Glaze Grade - Craftsmanship in application

 of glaze on form

 Color design on form

 Surface design; ie - decals,

 luster pen, underglaze

 painting

-Formal Presentation of sculpture for final Professionalism in mounting \neg
+Formal Presentation of sculpture for final Professionalism in mounting

 critique the sculpture,; ie. Pedestals

-0.00400 and other accessories within
+and other accessories within

 the finalization of the

 sculptural idea.